-One of the most loving things that you can do for your family is to make plans for what happens after you die.
-This is particularly important if you have children or vulnerable adults who depend on you financially.
+Planning for what happens after you die is a key step in estate planning and shows love for your family.
+This is especially important if you have children or vulnerable adults depending on you financially.
 A testamentary trust might be the right tool to help you look after those you love.

 As the name suggests, a testamentary trust is made under a will and begins at the death of the testator (the will-maker).
-This tool allows you to financially support someone without giving that person direct control of the assets.
+This tool allows you to provide financial support to someone without giving them direct control over the assets.

 How is a testamentary trust made?